emreboga/send-token-app/README.md

 This application provides send action for a connected (injected) wallet.

 ## Running the app
+You can run the below cmd and navigate to http://localhost:5173/ to see the application.
 ```
 npm install && npm run dev
 ```

 ## Running tests
+You can run the below cmd for unit tests.
 ```
 npm run test
 ```

+## Technical Design Notes

+- This application is built purely with React components and CSS styling without any 3rd part component library.
+- Wagmi and Viem APIs has been leveraged for Web3 operations and utilities.
+- For Unit testing, we are using Jest and React testing library.

 ## Limitations and future considerations
 - User cannot select any asset, sends using the native asset.
 This was a deprecation in useBalance I've discovered later in the coding and continued using native asset.
 I can use useReadContracts to read USDC balance in the account.